Cubs' Javier Baez: Drives in three Tuesday

 Baez went 1-for-5 with a three-run home run in Tuesday's win over the Diamondbacks.

 Baez proved that you only need to connect on one pitch to be productive sometimes.
-He's hitting just .188 over his last 10 games but he has three home runs and seven RBI during that stretch, making the youngster a fairly boom or bust fantasy option at the moment.
+He's hitting just .188 over his last 10 games but he has three home runs and seven RBI during that stretch, making the youngster a fairly boom-or-bust fantasy option at the moment.

 More News